You are here: Home Permitting Radioactive Materials Uranium and Technical Assessments Radioactive Material Processing and Storage

 When we receive a license application to process or store radioactive waste, we review it in two steps:

-After the TCEQ review process, the applicant is given the opportunity to review and provide comments on the initial draft license.
-Once the TCEQ has reviewed all applicant comments and made changes accordingly, the applicant must publish notice in a local and widely distributed newspaper to inform the public.
-The public may provide comments or request a public meeting or request a public hearing on the draft license.
-The license will be denied or issued based upon a final determination by the Commissioners of the TCEQ.
+After the TCEQ review process, you will have the opportunity to review and provide comments on the initial draft license.
+Once the TCEQ has reviewed all applicant comments and made changes accordingly, you must publish a notice in a local and widely distributed newspaper to inform the public.
+The public may provide comments or request a public meeting or hearing.
+The Commissioners of the TCEQ will make a final determination to deny or issue the license.

 Regulations

-“Waste processor facility” is defined in the rules under 30 TAC 336, Subchapter M Exit TCEQ, “Licensing of Radioactive Substances Processing and Storage Facilities.”
-Other applicable rules appear in 30 TAC Chapter 336, Subchapters A, B, C, D, E and G Exit TCEQ.
+“Waste processor facility” is defined in the rules under 30 TAC 336, Subchapter M , “Licensing of Radioactive Substances Processing and Storage Facilities.”
+Other applicable rules appear in 30 TAC Chapter 336, Subchapters A, B, C, D, E and G

 For more information, see the TCEQ rules for radioactive waste disposal.